paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-807-composition-of-the-department-of-the-navy.md

   (B) October 1, 2025;

-(2) after the earlier of the two dates referred to in subparagraphs (A) and (B) of paragraph (1), the Navy maintains a minimum of 10 carrier air wings; and
+(2) after the earlier of the two dates referred to in subparagraphs (A) and (B) of paragraph (1), the Navy maintains a minimum of 10 carrier air wings;

-(3) for each such carrier air wing, the Navy maintains a dedicated and fully staffed headquarters.
+(3) for each such carrier air wing, the Navy maintains a dedicated and fully staffed headquarters; and

+(4) the Navy prioritizes scheduled maintenance and repair actions to maintain the minimum number of available amphibious warfare ships to meet operational requirements.

 **(f)**